- Oops!Something went wrong.Please try again later.

-Total revenues (on an adjusted basis), net of insurance claims, commissions and changes in policy benefit liabilities (CCPB), amounted to C$5.1 billion ($4.1 billion), down 2.3% year over year.
+Total revenues (on an adjusted basis) — net of insurance claims, commissions and changes in policy benefit liabilities (CCPB) — amounted to C$6 billion ($4.54 billion), up 4.3% year over year.

-Bank of Montreal’s focus and efforts remain aligned with its organic and inorganic growth strategies, and are expected to boost revenues, going forward.
-Also, the stock’s steady capital deployment activities supported by strong capital position will help it gain investors’ confidence.
-However, mounting expenses continue to strain the company’s profitability.
+Bank of Montreal’s focus and efforts align with its organic and inorganic growth strategies, and anticipated to boost revenues in the upcoming period.
+However, mounting expenses and economic slowdown are expected to strain the company’s profitability.

 Bank Of Montreal Price, Consensus and EPS Surprise

-Bank of Montreal currently carries a Zacks Rank #3 (Hold).
+Bank of Montreal currently carries a Zacks Rank #2 (Buy).
 You can see the complete list of today’s Zacks #1 Rank (Strong Buy) stocks here.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report